 Visit the TACA Seizures Page for more information.

-Anxiety and stress can emerge or become more pronounced with puberty as well, so consider getting your child into activities that help them head off those issues.
-Yoga, Tai Chi and cardio exercise are very effective tools for kids with anxiety since they teach self-calming techniques and release endorphins which relieve stress and pain.
+Anxiety and stress can emerge or become more pronounced with puberty as well, so consider enrolling your child in activities that help reduce those.
+Yoga, tai chi and cardio exercise are very effective tools for kids with anxiety since they teach self-calming techniques and release endorphins that relieve stress and pain.

 Heart rate accelerations resulting in palpitations, sweating, dizziness, and difficulty breathing are common symptoms of anxiety.
 In fact, many people feel as if they are suffocating and cannot catch their breath.
 This can be enormously frightening and can only serve to exacerbate symptoms.
 Other physical symptoms may include diarrhea, vomiting, dry mouth, inability to swallow, headache, shaking, trembling, and frequent urination.

-But there are psychological anxiety symptoms that sufferers experience as well.
-Anxiety sufferers may feel ongoing heightened sensitivity or feelings of worry and unease, fatigue, difficulty concentrating, irritability, and insomnia.
+Anxiety sufferers may experience psychological symptoms also, including ongoing, heightened sensitivity or feelings of worry and unease, fatigue, difficulty concentrating, irritability, and insomnia.
 Many people feel as if they are “going crazy” and have difficulty separating reality from the imaginary.

 For a child who cannot express or explain these feelings or symptoms you may see increased OCD, self-injurious behaviors, sleep disturbances where there were none before, increased need for stimming, need for being alone, and aggression.
 Testing for PANDAS (Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal infections) in the presence of OCD should be your first step.
 Two good sites for info are Latitudes Journal and SavingSammy.

-- Using visual or written schedules to help them know what is going to happen during their day.
+- Using visual or written schedules to help your child navigate routines.

 - Supplements like GABA, taurine, EFAs, B6, inositol, 5HTP, Magnesium, l-theanine and others that slow neurotransmitters.

-- Removing the offenders like food colorings and preservatives, excitotoxins like MSG and aspartame and caffeine. (link to toxins in food page)
+- Removing offenders like food colorings and preservatives, excitotoxins like MSG and aspartame and caffeine.

-- If your child is able to participate in therapy, such as with a counselor or psychologist, it may help for them to talk it out and get advice on how to deal with the situations they are having problems coping with or understanding.
+- If your child is able to participate in therapy with a counselor or psychologist, it may help to talk it out and get advice on how to deal with the situations they are having problems coping with or understanding.

 - Cardio exercise

-- Have her begin wearing a mini-pad a few months in advance to get used to the feeling of wearing a pad.
+- Have her begin wearing a mini-pad before her cycle starts to help her get used to the feeling of wearing a pad.

 - When a girl starts menses, the first few periods are irregular but will normalize to approximately every 28 days.
 Use a calendar to show when her period SHOULD be coming by marking those days.